Multimodal Markup Document Models for Graphic Design Completion

-Apart from the elaboration of individual tasks, there have been holistic modeling of graphic design to solve multiple tasks~\cite{YamaguchiCanvasVAE2021, InoueFlexible2023}.
-While these approaches capture implicit and complex relationships among elements and their attributes, they suffer from limited training samples and have not yet achieved production-level performance.
-Recent studies show promising performance improvement for layout generation by utilizing the prior knowledge of Large Language Models (LLMs)~\cite{TangLayoutNUWA2024,seol2024posterllama,LinLayoutPrompter2024}.
-The successful use of LLMs for a design task inspires our approach to using multimodal language models for graphic design.

-In this paper, we investigate multimodal LLMs for holistic modeling of graphic design.
-We treat graphic design as an interleaved multimodal document consisting of markup language and images.
-This representation allows us to directly apply multimodal LLMs, which has shown promising results in vision-and-language tasks~\cite{YinSurvey2024}, to the graphic design domain.
-We adopt the code LLM, which learned markup languages like HTML, as the base model to promote better knowledge transfer in structural expressions.
-One obstacle to practically applying multimodal LLMs is that while handling opaque and fixed-size images is common in the vision community, graphic design often involves images of different sizes with transparency, which makes it challenging to employ off-the-shelf image generators and quantizers.
-We address this problem by tailoring an image quantizer for graphic design.

-We build our model, named the \emph{markup document model (MarkupDM)}, through two-stage training; first, we train an image quantizer that encodes transparent and different-sized images into discrete tokens, and then we extend a pre-trained code LLM to input and output image tokens.
-We train the MarkupDM on 166K graphic design templates based on the next token prediction.
-We transform the input sequence into the prefix-suffix-middle format so that the model can generate the missing middle part from the given prefix and suffix~\cite{AghajanyanCM32022,BavarianEfficient2022}.
+Beyond individual tasks, there have also been holistic modeling approaches for multiple design tasks by formulating graphic design as a grid representation of heterogeneous attributes (element type, position, size, and font information) for each element and then performing generation or completion tasks over this representation~\cite{YamaguchiCanvasVAE2021, InoueFlexible2023}.
+Although these methods open the door to flexible foundational models for graphic design, they rely on a predefined grid structure and are inefficient for dealing with variable element lengths and type-dependent attributes.